Joana Saahirah´s World Blog

 I know this is an ambitious claim but, I assure you, we can fulfill it.

 As usual, I write/dance/teach from experience.
 The theory isn´t enough - it never was.
-I have to live in order to tell.
+I have to live to tell.

 And I´ve been living it - this long-time love affair with the music of Om Kolthoum and its side effects.